MarcCarranza/altran-axa-prueba/README.md

 ###### Pagination
 Althought I wanted to implement a solution like [react-virtualized](https://github.com/bvaughn/react-virtualized) for infinite scrolling, I decided to use pagination as it was a faster (and reliable) way of showing data to the user (and a page can be pinpointed easily).

+###### Saga "FETCH_SUCCESS" test and filter clear functionality
+While the other tests work as expected, I bumped into some problems with how the function fetchGnomeData() is coded and how the async testing works.
+To keep it short: there's 2 put actions inside it, one for settings isLoading and another to set the data when it's done and I can't really figure out how to tackle this logic in the test within time.
+When the filter was being developed I didn't have in mind a clear button and [uncontrolled inputs](https://reactjs.org/docs/uncontrolled-components.html) were being used, and while the clear functionality works (clearing the filter), it doesn't clear the form.
+This was overlooked by me but I wanted to talk about it.

 ###### Gender of gnomes
 As gender is a social construct (and I totally forgot about it), it has not been added.

+That's all I can think of right now, if you have any questions I would be happy to answer them.